You can take a look back at last year’s gear here:

 Amazon Kindle – Still have this but it has now largely been superseded by the iPad mini for reading books.
 I still love my Kindle but if I can have one less device then I’m going to take that option. so for now, the Kindle has been relegated as a backup.

 Xbox One S – Still use it to watch YouTube, Netflix and Amazon video but now playing more games thanks to Minecraft Dungeons and Call of Duty game.

-My major hardware investments in 2021 where:
+I didn’t make any major hardware investments in 2021.

 The items that I retired from front line operations last year where: